Back to all blogs

 How to Organise a Test

-• Sample Collection: For our Bronze, Silver, and Gold tests, you can choose a simple fingerprick sample at home, or use a Tasso device (which draws blood comfortably from the upper arm).
-For the Platinum test, which requires a larger volume of blood, we arrange a professional blood draw at a local clinic or via a nurse home visit.
+• Sample Collection: For Bronze, Silver, and Gold, you can choose a home fingerprick or a Tasso device.
+Platinum requires a professional blood draw at a clinic or via a home nurse visit.

-• The Report: You will receive a clear, easy-to-read report.
-However, it is vital to remember that these results are not a diagnosis.
-They are a tool for you to take to your GP or endocrinologist to help guide your clinical care.
+• The Report: You will receive a clear report.
+These results are a tool to take to your GP or endocrinologist; they are not a standalone diagnosis.

 The Blue Horizon Method: A Phased Journey

-4. Take the results to a professional: Use your report to have a better-informed conversation with your GP or specialist.
-They can integrate our "snapshot" into your overall clinical picture.
+4. Take results to a professional: Share your report with your doctor so they can integrate it into your clinical picture.

 Discussing Results with Your GP

-• Ask for the "Bethesda" score: Ensure you know which category your nodule fell into.
+• Ask for the "Bethesda" score: Know the specific category of your nodule.

-• Ask about the specific mutations: If molecular testing was "suspicious," ask which genes were involved.
-Some mutations are more aggressive than others.
+• Ask about specific mutations: If testing was suspicious, find out which genes were involved.

 Summary